Covered & noncovered shares

 Bought before January 1, 2016, and subsequently sold.

 You remain responsible for reporting your cost basis information to the IRS every year on Form 1040, Schedule D, for all shares sold, whether they're covered or noncovered.
 You should use your own records in addition to the cost basis information we provide.

-To determine if a bond you hold is covered or noncovered, follow these steps:
+To determine if an investment you hold is covered or noncovered, follow these steps:

 - From the My Accounts menu, choose Cost basis.

 - Choose either Unrealized gains & losses or Realized gains & losses.